Two young men look for romance in a shopping mall.

 "I believe you, but you were supposed to stay together.
 How am I supposed to trust you guys now?
 I'm going to talk to Dr. Pinter about this, and I doubt if you'll be going on any outings for a while."

-Mary left, and Mike went out to the lounge.
-He was about ready to deck John.
+Mary left, and Arthur went out to the lounge.
+He was about ready to deck Barry.
 He sat down and waited for M.A.S.H. to come on TV.